Ian-Cross/School-Projects/CIS-4820/docs/README.md

 You can untar the file using tar xvf filename.
 All of the changes to the code should be made in the a1.c file.

-Note that the graphics code may be modified for assignment 2.
-If you make changes to the graphics code (in graphics.c or visible.c) then you may have to recode the changes in assignment 2.
+Note that the graphics code may be modified for later assignment.
+If you make changes to the graphics code (in graphics.c or visible.c) then you may have to recode the changes in later assignments.

 ### Submitting the Assignment

 Put all of the files in a directory named 4820 so they unpack into this directory.

 Submit the assignment using Courselink.
 Submit only the source code and the makefile.
 Bundle the code in a tar file.

 The assignments will be marked on the Macs in Thorn 2420.
 If you develop your code on a different platform then it is a good idea to put the include files in an #ifdef for that system so they will still compile on the Macs.
 Test your program on the Macs before you submit it.

 Include the graphics code with your submission.
 Include a makefile that will compile the executable.
 Name the executable a1.

 The TA will unpack your code and type "make".
 They will then try to run an executable named "./a1".
 If the make command or executing a1 does not work then you will lose a substantial number of marks.

 Don't name your program with a .exe extension.
 If the assignment says name the executable a1 then don't change the name to a1.exe.

 It is always a good idea to unpack and test the file you are submitting to be sure that what you submit actually compiles.

 Include a readme.txt with your name, student number, and a description of anything that does not work correctly in your assignment.